SUPARCO: PakSAT

-The PakSAT program is the national communication satellites program of the commission conceived in 1979–80.
-The program is envisioned to consist of two geostationary communication satellites – one operating in 38°E orbit and other at 41°E, respectively.
+The PakSAT programme is the national communication satellites programme of the commission conceived in 1979–80.
+The programme is envisioned to consist of two geostationary communication satellites – one operating in 38°E orbit and other at 41°E, respectively.

-The PakSAT program was originally designed to develop the television receive-only (TVRO) terminals for the receptions of news, entertainment, and educational channels from direct broadcasting satellite dishes.
+The PakSAT programme was originally designed to develop the television receive-only (TVRO) terminals for the receptions of news, entertainment, and educational channels from direct broadcasting satellite dishes.